Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Lung Model.md

 - Also, in the alveoli, a gas comes out of the blood, a gas we don’t need = CO2, which gets breathed out

 2. If things go wrong
-- PNEUMOTHORAX - When the lung is punctured (e.g. by broken ribs) so it can't take air in.
+- *Pneumothorax* - When the lung is punctured (e.g. by broken ribs) so it can't take air in.
 Talk about how even if one lung is down, the other can still work.
-- ASTHMA - Ask if they have it themselves or have friends who have it?
+- *Asthma* - Ask if they have it themselves or have friends who have it?
 The tubes get smaller, making it harder to breathe in and out.
 Show this by putting your hand over the top of the trachea and restricting the opening and asking them to breathe in.
 Could talk about how inhalers have medicine in that makes the muscle around the tubes relax, so they get bigger and more air can get in.
-- HICCUPS - show that the diaphragm is right above your tummy.
+- *Hiccups* - show that the diaphragm is right above your tummy.
 If you eat hot food too quickly sometimes it can irritate the diaphragm leading to involuntary contractions.
 Other times it can be spontaneous.

 <br/>